-The School of Nursing, Midwifery and Social Work formed a key part of the unit of assessment (Allied Health Professions, Dentistry, Nursing and Pharmacy) judged to be number one of the 94 submissions across the UK in the REF (Research Excellence Framework).
+The Division of Nursing, Midwifery and Social Work formed a key part of the unit of assessment (Allied Health Professions, Dentistry, Nursing and Pharmacy) judged to be number one of the 94 submissions across the UK in the REF (Research Excellence Framework).
 REF measures overall research performance including outputs, environment and impact.

 Studying for a PhD/MPhil with us will give you the opportunity to work with internationally renowned scholars engaged in innovative research that will make a difference to people's lives and to health and social care services.

-We are part of the Economic and Social Research Centre (ESRC) North West Doctoral Training Centre and regularly host National Institute for Health Research (NIHR) Doctoral Fellows.
+We are part of the Economic and Social Research Centre (ESRC) North West Doctoral Training Centre and regularly host National Institute for Health Research (NIHR) doctoral fellows.
 We attract UK and international students, with around 65 students registered for PhD/MPhil degrees.

-The School of Nursing, Midwifery and Social Work is based in a state-of-the-art building housing seminar rooms, IT facilities, clinical and interpersonal skills laboratories, and lecture theatres.
+The Division of Nursing, Midwifery and Social Work is based in a state-of-the-art building housing seminar rooms, IT facilities, clinical and interpersonal skills laboratories, and lecture theatres.
 PhD/MPhil students have a dedicated office with the latest computer equipment and a social area.

 - Health Economics PhD/MPhil (3 years)

 - Mental Health PhD/MPhil (3 years)

 - Midwifery (4 years) PhD (4 years)

 - Nursing PhD/MPhil (3 years)